 Schematically, a polymer deposited on the surface of the material, is embossed with a nano-structured stamp.
 Then the pattern is transferred into the material using the deformed polymer as a disposable etching mask.

 NAPA develops processes, materials and micro nano patterns to meet its client’s requirements.
-Along the years, NAPA turned various solutions to be able to bring patterning on any material.
-We are able to pattern large surfaces (10sx10s of cm) on flat but also on 2.5D (half sphere).
+Along the years, NAPA tuned various solutions to be able to pattern any material.
+We are able to pattern large surfaces (10sx10s of cm) on flat but also on 2.5D (lens shape substrates).

-NAPA is active on the whole process flow, from the design of functional partterns (for optics or wettability) down to control process through dedicated and internally designed characterization equipments to meet your application :
+NAPA is active on the whole process flow, from the design of functional patterns (for optics or wettability) down to process control :